Graphics processing unit: 1960s

+Dedicated 3D graphics hardware dates back to graphic terminals such as the Adage AGT-30 from 1967 with analog matrix processors.
+In 1969 Evans & Sutherland (E&S) introduced the Line Drawing System-1 (LDS-1), which was the first all-digital system to provide matrix multiplication.
+Also in 1969, the low-cost graphics terminal IMLAC PDS-1 was introduced.
+It later saw use as an early 3D gaming machine with the likes of Maze War.

 1970s

+In the 1970s, the term "GPU" originally stood for graphics processor unit and described a programmable processing unit working independently from the CPU that was responsible for graphics manipulation and output.

+In professional hardware, in 1972 PLATO IV system becomes operational at the University of Illinois Urbana-Champaign.
+Between around 1973 and 1978, several networked multiplayer wireframe 3D games are implemented and popularized by users of the system.
+Also in 1972, the E&S Continuous Tone 1 (CT1) "Watkins box" system (consisting of an E&S LDS-2 and Shaded Picture System) is delivered to Case Western Reserve University.
+It offered the first real-time Gouraud shading.
+In 1975, a joint effort between Evans & Sutherland Computer Corporation and the University of Utah's computer graphics department results in the first ever MOSFET video framebuffer, capable of color and smooth shading.
+E&S Continuous Tone 3 (CT3) system was delivered in 1977 to Lufthansa for pilot training using computer simulation.
+It was the first graphics system capable of real-time texture mapping.
+Ikonas made graphics systems with 8- and 24-bit graphics and 3D acceleration in the late 70s.

-Arcade system boards have used specialized graphics circuits since the 1970s.
+Arcade system boards have used specialized 2D graphics circuits since the 1970s.
 In early video game hardware, RAM for frame buffers was expensive, so video chips composited data together as the display was being scanned out on the monitor.

 A specialized barrel shifter circuit helped the CPU animate the framebuffer graphics for various 1970s arcade video games from Midway and Taito, such as Gun Fight (1975), Sea Wolf (1976), and Space Invaders (1978).
 The Namco Galaxian arcade system in 1979 used specialized graphics hardware that supported RGB color, multi-colored sprites, and tilemap backgrounds.
 The Galaxian hardware was widely used during the golden age of arcade video games, by game companies such as Namco, Centuri, Gremlin, Irem, Konami, Midway, Nichibutsu, Sega, and Taito.